-Connie H. is a Substance Abuse Counselor at CFR’s Adult Residential facility located at 726 South 17th Street in Fort Dodge.
-Connie began her journey with CFR in 2012 as an overnight Treatment Specialist at the STARS Adolescent Residential Treatment Program and worked for CFR until 2014, then returned to CFR in 2016.
+Connie H. is the Case Manager at CFR’s Men's Recovery House located in Fort Dodge.
+Connie began her journey with CFR in 2012 as an overnight Treatment Specialist at the STARS Adolescent Residential Treatment Program and worked for CFR until 2014, then returned to CFR in 2016 as a Residential Counselor.
 Prior to her current position at CFR, Connie worked at Friendship Haven as the activity person in the Alzheimer’s Unit.
 Connie completed her Bachelor degree in Human Services and Psychology with a minor in Sociology from Buena Vista University.
 She has a passion for people and loves what she does.

 When Connie is not working she loves spending time with her 3 sons and 11 grandchildren.
 Connie loves attending as many of their events as possible.
 Connie also likes to work in her flower garden, sit on her porch and watch the hummingbirds.

-Tia P., IADC, has worked for Community and Family Resources as a Substance Abuse Counselor since 2013 and is the Adult Residential Treatment Program Supervisor in Fort Dodge.
+Tia H., IADC, has worked for Community and Family Resources as a Substance Abuse Counselor since 2013 and is the Adult Residential Treatment Men's Unit Program Supervisor in Fort Dodge.
 Tia completed her Bachelor’s Degree in criminology, with a minor in psychology, at Buena Vista University in Fort Dodge.
 She upgraded from a CADC to an IADC certification in May 2016.

 Tia has provided substance use counseling services in various settings, including: residential, outpatient, and within the criminal justice system.
 In 2015, she received CFR’s Counselor of the Year and Fort Dodge Outpatient Office MVP awards.
 Tia has been a member of several agency committees and continues to be excited to grow with CFR.

 In her free time she enjoys spending time with family, reading, gardening, and working on projects at home.